Day 1: New Plymouth

 Day 12: Alan Trott Garden, Oamaru Public Garden and Dunedin

 Traverse the Canterbury Plains today and admire the stunning alpine scenery of rugged mountain peaks.
-Travel via Ashburton, Timaru and Oamaru to Dunedin, stopping along the way for a visit at the garden of Alan Trott, which is recognised as a Garden of International Significance and has been awarded six stars by the New Zealand Gardens Trust.
-Stop briefly at Oamaru Public Garden, one of New Zealand’s oldest gardens, which has a five star ‘Garden of Significance’ rating.
+Travel via Ashburton, Timaru and Oamaru to Dunedin, stopping along the way at Trott’s Garden, whose acclaimed grounds blend elegant woodland and formal design, with highlights including intricate knot gardens, tranquil pools, and magnificent trees underplanted with rhododendrons and perennials.
+Stop briefly at Oamaru Public Garden, one of New Zealand’s oldest gardens, which has a five-star ‘Garden of Significance’ rating.
 Later arrive in the city of Dunedin, which features the best collection of Edwardian and Victorian architecture in the Southern Hemisphere.

-Visit Dunedin Botanic Gardens, New Zealand’s oldest botanical garden with over 6,800 plant species.
+Visit Dunedin Botanic Garden, New Zealand’s oldest botanical garden with over 6,800 plant species.
 Travel to the Otago Peninsula, home to an array of wildlife, including the little blue penguin, northern royal albatross and New Zealand fur seals.
 During our time on the peninsula, we call in on Glenfalloch Woodland Garden, whose rhododendrons and azaleas contrast with its native ferns and indigenous trees.
 Enjoy a delicious lunch at Larnach Castle, which dates back to 1871 and is set within a magnificent private garden.

 Day 15: Milford Sound Cruise and Queenstown